hmblair/bioeq/README.md

     edge_feature dim: 1
 ```

-Note how the node features have changed in degree and multiplicity, but the structure of the molecule has remained teh same, as have the edge features.
+Note how the node features have changed in degree and multiplicity, but the structure of the molecule has remained the same, as have the edge features.